Keven Alemán: Sacramento Republic

 In January 2018, Alemán signed with USL side Sacramento Republic FC for the 2018 season.

 FC Edmonton

 On 24 March 2020, Alemán signed with Canadian Premier League side FC Edmonton.
 He made his debut for the Eddies on August 16 against Forge FC.

 Valour FC

 On 2 February 2021, Alemán returned to Costa Rica, signing with Liga FPD side Guadalupe.
 Two days later, it was clarified that he had signed with Valour FC and was being sent on loan to Guadalupe for the remainder of the 2020–21 Liga FPD.

 Atlético Ottawa

-On 26 January 2022, Alemán signed a one-year contract with an option for 2023 with Atlético Ottawa.
+On 26 January 2022, Alemán signed a one-year contract with Canadian Premier League side Atlético Ottawa, with an option for another year.
+He scored two goals throughout the 2022 campaign, as the club won the CPL regular season.

+He left the club in December of the same year, following the club's decision to not exercise their contract option for 2023.

+Persikabo 1973

+On 4 November 2023, Alemán officially joined Indonesian side Persikabo 1973 on a free transfer.
+He made his debut for the club on the same day, coming on as a substitute for the second half of a league match against RANS Nusantara: four minutes later, he scored a goal through a volley from outside the penalty area, thus contributing to a 2–1 victory.

+Puntarenas

+Alemán returned to Costa Rica on May 24, 2024, to sign with Puntarenas.

+Rayong

+In the summer of 2025, he returned to Asia to compete in the Thai League 1 with Rayong.

 International career

 Alemán was eligible for both Costa Rica and Canada.
 He began with numerous training camps with Sean Flemming's U17 Canadian side in April 2011 and eventually became a large part of the group leading through the Concacaf championship onto the World Cup.
 He was a part of Canada's U17 soccer team, making his debut in the 2011 FIFA U-17 World Cup.
 He was also a part of Canada's 2013 CONCACAF U-20 Championship team.
 Alemán would later reveal to media that Jorge Luis Pinto had approached him about representing Costa Rica in December 2012, a month before the U-20 tournament.
 He declined, stating he was committed to the Canadian program.

 On June 27, 2013 Alemán was listed as a part of the confirmed 23-man squad for Colin Miller's Canada squad for 2013 CONCACAF Gold Cup.
 Alemán made his senior debut for Canada against Mexico July 11 as a second-half substitute for Kyle Bekker, the game ended in a 2–0 defeat.

 After more than three years out of the national team picture, Alemán returned to the side under coach Octavio Zambrano, appearing in a 1–0 defeat to El Salvador on October 8, 2017.